What is data profiling?

 Data profiling returns a high-level overview of data that can result in the following benefits:

-- makes better sense of the relationships between different data sets and sources;
+- Makes better sense of the relationships between different data sets and sources.
+Understanding the relationships between data sets helps with processes like optimizing databases and integrating data.

-- eliminates errors, such as missing values or outliers, that add costs to data-driven projects;
+- Eliminates errors.
+Data profiling can identify and help eliminate errors, such as missing values or outliers, that add costs to data-driven projects.

-- highlights areas within a system that experience the most data quality issues, such as data corruption or user input errors; and
+- Reduces reoccurring errors.
+Data profiling highlights areas within a system that experience the most data quality issues, such as data corruption or user input errors.

 Data profiling challenges

-The speed at which data enters an organization creates further challenges to having a successful data profiling program.
+- Velocity.
+The speed at which data enters an organization creates further challenges to having a successful data profiling program, as it creates hurdles like having to process constantly changing data at large volumes.

-On a similar note, organizations that don't have adequate resources -- including trained data professionals, tools and the funding for them -- will have a harder time overcoming these challenges.
+- Resources.
+Organizations that lack adequate resources -- including trained data professionals, tools and funding for them -- will have a harder time overcoming these challenges.

-However, those same elements make data profiling more critical than ever to ensure that the organization has the quality data it needs to fuel intelligent systems, customer personalization, productivity-boosting automation projects and more.
+Those same elements, however, make data profiling more critical than ever to ensure that the organization has the quality data it needs to fuel intelligent systems, customer personalization, productivity-boosting automation projects and more.

 Examples of data profiling

-Data profiling can be implemented in a variety of use cases where data quality is important.
+Data profiling can be implemented in various use cases where data quality is important.

-For example, projects that involve data warehousing or business intelligence may require gathering data from multiple disparate systems or databases for one report or analysis.
-Applying data profiling to these projects can help identify potential issues and corrections that need to be made in extract, transform and load (ETL) jobs and other data integration processes before moving forward.
+For example, projects involving data warehousing or business intelligence might require gathering data from multiple disparate systems or databases for one report or analysis.
+Applying data profiling to these projects can help identify potential issues and corrections that need to be made in extract, transform and load (ETL) jobs and other data integration processes before proceeding

 Additionally, data profiling is crucial in data conversion or data migration initiatives that involve moving data from one system to another.
-Data profiling can help identify data quality issues that may get lost in translation or adaptions that must be made to the new system prior to migration.
+Data profiling can help identify data quality issues that might get lost in translation or adaptations that must be made to the new system prior to migration.

 Data profiling tools

-Data profiling tools replace much, if not all, of the manual effort of this function by discovering and investigating issues that affect data quality, such as duplication, inaccuracies, inconsistencies and lack of completeness.
+Data profiling tools replace much, if not all, of the manual effort of this function by discovering and investigating issues that affect data quality, such as duplication, inaccuracies, inconsistencies and incompleteness.

-These technologies work by analyzing data sources and linking sources to their metadata to allow for further investigation into errors.
+These technologies work by analyzing data sources and linking them to their metadata to allow further investigation of errors.

 Furthermore, they offer data professionals quantitative information and statistics around data quality, typically in tabular and graph formats.